 Single serve coffee makers make life (and mornings) so much easier.
 There’s no grinding, measuring or cleaning.
-Just take a Verismo pod of your choice (depending on the drink choose verismo espresso pod or brewed coffee pod), lift the handle, insert the pod, close and press the button.
+Just take a Verismo pod of your choice (depending on the drink choose Verismo espresso pod or brewed coffee pod), lift the handle, insert the pod, close and press the button.
 When done, simply lift the handle to send an empty pod into the bin and that’s it.
-For example:

 To make espresso, take one Verismo espresso pod, lift the handle, insert the pod and close.
 Press the top, espresso button.
 One espresso pod makes 1-ounce espresso.
 That’s like 1 espresso shot.
 To make a latte, add one Verismo milk pod or 5 ounces fresh, hot milk.

 To make an Americano with 583 model, brew 1 espresso pod using top, espresso button.
-Then press brewed coffee button to add hot water to your espresso.
+Then press the brewed coffee button to add hot water to your espresso.
 Makes 8 ounces Americano.
 With Verismo 600 use espresso pod and a dedicated Americano button.

 Brewed coffee makes 7 ounces.
 To make coffee, get 1 brewed coffee pod of your choice and press middle, brewed coffee button.
 If you want to fill up a travel mug, you will need two brewed coffee pods (makes 14 ounces).

 The third button is used for special milk pods.

-These are just some of the recipes, but you can make so many different drinks using this machine.
+These are just some examples, but you can make so many different drinks using this machine.
 For ideas & inspiration, check out my post with Starbucks Verismo recipes.

 A quick note about the rinse cycle: When you turn on your machine, the machine will remind you to run a rinse cycle.
 Rinse cycle is necessary to make sure that machine is properly heated, but it also helps keep your machine clean.
 To rinse, place a cup under the drip nozzle and press top espresso button (without inserting the pod) to run a rinse cycle.
 After rinsing, all three buttons will light up and Verismo will be ready to make drinks.
 You will need to rinse the machine every time it is turned on.